Conserve Water with Composting Toilets

 In nature, mycelium (mushrooms) grow when they break down petroleum contaminants into components edible by soil microbes.
 Soil microbes grow when they break down what the mushrooms left, and plants grow on the wastes of the microbes.

 In some countries—like Pakistan (the Hunzas), China, India, and Peru—farmers infuse the soil with human wastes to feed the same natural process, resulting in healthier growth of plants and crops.
 Now we are learning lessons from them, by examining the procedures they use to help us design composting toilets.

-Our first compost toilet designs in the West were developed in the late 1800s.
-Now we have several manufactured styles to choose from, all of which process human waste into rich, odor free fertilizer called "humanure" and help us save water in the process.
+The first composting toilet designs in the West were developed in the late 1800s.
+Several manufactured styles exist now, all of which process human waste into rich, odor free fertilizer called "humanure" while helping us save water in the process.

 Wet Toilets vs. Dry Toilets

 Wet toilets use water to flush.
 The tank above the seat contains a couple of gallons of drinking water.
 When you depress the handle, that water flows down into the bowl to wash out everything you just dropped into it (including toilet paper).